I Noticed Something When I Spent Time with Students on the Autism Spectrum

 How Do File Folder Games Fit In?

-A perfect example of this type of interactive, visually-structured task is file folder games.
+A perfect example of an interactive, visually-structured task is file folder games.
 File folder games are often seen in manila file folders, hence the name; but you can easily use regular paper to make “file folder” games.
-File folder games can be purchased or downloaded.
-You can also make them yourself, which I describe in more detail below.

 In this second example of a file folder game, the purpose of the task is to practice counting and number recognition.
 Each number goes on the cone with the corresponding number of dots.